swissarmychainsaw/now-playing/docs/Comprehensive_Requirements.md

 ### 1.2 Project Overview
 The application integrates with The Movie Database (TMDb) to provide movie information, streaming availability, and personalized recommendations.
 It offers a clean, responsive interface for browsing, searching, and interacting with movie content.

+### 1.2.1 Authentication and Access Control

+The application uses Google Authentication via Firebase as the sole method for user login.
+No other authentication providers (e.g. email/password, phone) are enabled.
+Implementation Overview

+    Google-only Sign-In is enforced via Firebase Auth.

+    On first login, a user profile is created and may be extended in Firestore.

+    Authentication state is tracked globally and governs access to app routes.

+    Sessions persist using Firebase’s native token and refresh system.

+Authenticated Pages

+The following pages require the user to be signed in:

+    Landing Page (Main Recommendation View): Users enter a favorite movie and receive recommendations.

+    Movie Detail Page: Provides detailed metadata about a selected movie.

+    User Ratings Page: Displays all movies the user has interacted with via thumbs up/down.

+Unauthenticated Pages

+The following pages do not require authentication:

+    Test Pages (e.g. /test-cards, /test-layouts): Used during development for previewing components such as movie cards or layout structure.

+    404 / Fallback Page: Displayed for unknown routes.

+Route Access Diagram

+graph TD
+    A[Google Sign-In Page] --> B[Landing Page<br>(Recommendations)]
+    B --> C[Movie Detail Page]
+    B --> D[User Ratings Page]

+    subgraph Public Pages (No Auth)
+        E[Test Pages<br>/test-cards, /test-layouts]
+        F[404 / Fallback Page]
+    end

 ## 2. User Interface Requirements

 ### 2.1 Landing Page